 Kick off your weekend on Thursday night at Edgewater Park.
-Grab a bite to eat at the new Edgewater Beach House and meander around the park while you enjoy the music at the Edgewater LIVE beach party.
+Grab a bite to eat at the new Edgewater Beach House and meander around the park.

 Fuel your adventure with breakfast from Blackbird Baking Company in Rocky River.
 The local bakery specializes in made-from-scratch pastries and artisan breads.
 Located near the entrance of the Cleveland Metroparks Rocky River Reservation, the bakery is the perfect pit-stop.

-Take a break from your adventure to grab lunch at the Emerald Necklace Marina.
-The restaurant offers classic favorites to restore your energy, including the crispy walleye sandwich that features fish from Lake Erie.
+Take a break from your adventure to grab lunch to-go at the Emerald Necklace Marina.
+The restaurant offers classic favorites to restore your energy, including the crispy walleye sandwich that features fish from Lake Erie!

 End your action-packed day with a leisurely picnic dinner at Huntington Beach.
-Lay out your blanket or take a seat at a table after your busy day, and be sure to stick around for a killer sunset over the water.
+Lay out your blanket or take a seat at a table after your busy day and be sure to stick around for sunset too!

 To take your weekend with nature to the next level, head to the Cuyahoga Valley National Park.
-Grab your bike, grab some snacks and grab your travel companion, because things are about to get amazing.
+Grab your bike, grab some snacks and grab your travel companion because things are about to get good.

-Once back in Peninsula, kick back and relax at the Winking Lizard with wings and an ice-cold beer.
-If you're really feeling adventurous, try the Fire in the Hole sauce on your wings.
-Fair warning: it's as intense as it is delicious.
+Once back in Peninsula, kick back and relax at the Winking Lizard with wings and an ice-cold beer!
+If you're really feeling adventurous, try the Fire in the Hole sauce on your wings - can you take the heat?
 Say "Hi!" to Heisman Lizard while you're there, too!

 There's no better way to burn off your lunch then with a hike to one of the best views in the park.
 Drive to the Ledges Trailhead and explore the 2.2 mile loop trail to Ledges Overlook for unobstructed views across the valley.
 Finish your visit with a drive over the only remaining covered bridge in Summit County.
 Though the original Everett Covered Bridge was destroyed in a 1913 flood, this historically accurate replica offers a fun photo-op before heading back to the city for a night on the town.